Life Cycle Management: from product portfolio to market strategy

 The focus is on efficiency and doing things right.
 Work is carried out in a planned and orderly manner, risks and uncertainties are avoided or minimized.

 Horizon 3 is the distant future.
 Technology and solutions are virtually unknown – at least in your industry.
 It can also concern completely unknown markets or customer groups.
 We call this horizon disruptive innovation, because developments in this horizon can have a major impact on your company, industry, life.
 The focus in this horizon is on learning what works.
 It's really about entrepreneurship.
 How can we use new technology in our context?
 How does this market work?

 H2: Horizon 2

 Horizon 2 is in the middle of it.
 In horizon 2 we are working on matters that go further in scope than horizon 1.
 They already take some of what is expected to happen in the more distant future.
 The technology or solutions are known, but not yet at your organization.
 Market and customers are not new, but they are for your organization.
 There is a good idea, but how to market it is difficult to determine.
-Focus in this horizon is on discovering new business models.
+Focus in this horizon is on discovering new business models and adjacent innovations.